 linuxto continue debugging.

 Due to a technical limitation, it is not possible to reliably distinguish a new bare metal system from a system that has previously been discovered.
-Therefore, we recommended that you do not power on bare metal systems multiple times, as this will result in duplicate profiles.
+Therefore, we recommended that you do not power on bare metal systems multiple times, as this results in duplicate profiles.

 When supported products are synchronized, bootstrap repositories are automatically created and regenerated on the SUSE Manager Server.
 When a product reaches end-of-life and becomes unsupported, bootstrap repositories must be created manually if you want to continue using the product.

-For more information about bootstrap repositories, see client-configuration:registration-bootstrap.adoc.
+For more information about bootstrap repositories, see client-configuration:bootstrap-repository.adoc.